LA FitnessMembership Guide

 How should students compare membership options?

-Students should compare the standard public offer with any school, employer, insurance, or local promotion using the complete first-year cost, not a claimed percentage discount.
+Students should compare the standard public offer with any verified school, employer, family, or local promotion using the complete first-year cost, not a claimed percentage discount.

 What happens when eligibility changes?